 Education and Experience:

-- A combination of education (Bachelor degree preferred), training and experience in the above listed functions.
-A minimum of seven years’ experience in museum and/or gallery exhibition installation, supervisory experience strongly preferred.
+• A combination of education (Bachelor degree preferred), training and experience in the above listed functions.
+A minimum of two years’ experience in museum and/or gallery exhibition installation is required.

 Skills and Abilities:

 • Knowledge and practice of tools (both power and hand).

 • Basic carpentry and woodworking skills, electrical, lighting and audio-visual knowledge preferred.

 • Framing skill (works on paper i.e. drawings, prints and photographs) highly preferred.

 • Ability to stand and/or work on your feet for extended periods; lift and carry art objects and other materials weighing up to 50 pounds (frequently), objects over 50 pounds (occasionally) and work at heights up to 20 feet (using both ladders and mechanical lifts).

 • Demonstrated problem-solving and organizational skills, and adept at multitasking, with great attention to detail.

 • Ability to interpret, implement and uphold policies and procedures pertaining to the museum’s Art Handling Policy and Collections Management Policy.

 • Familiarity with proper art handling standards and practices through experience.